seaninsight/react-fundamentals/README.md

 ## Props and State

 - Each component has its own [state](https://react.dev/learn/state-a-components-memory)
-- [Props](https://react.dev/learn/passing-props-to-a-component) is an array passed to child components to share data
+- [Props](https://react.dev/learn/passing-props-to-a-component) is an object passed to child components to share data

 ## The component lifecycle